« Blog

 A) The cost of upgrading from a not-so-good conversion option to a great one is modest, and

-B) That cost does not come close to being an affordability problem,
+B) That cost is not an affordability problem,

 I recommend adding it on.